From Static Chatbots to Agentic AI: What the Next Wave of Automation Means for Your Business

 - Tier‑1 support agents that not only respond to customers but also update tickets, trigger refunds within policy, and escalate edge cases with context.

-- Back‑office automation: agents that reconcile data across systems, monitor SLAs, and proactively flag issues.
+- Back‑office automation: agents that reconcile data across systems, monitor SLAs, and proactively flag issues before they escalate.

 Product and engineering